 Impact Level High

-Specialties Affected Interventional Radiology, Neurosurgery, Pain Management, Orthopedic Surgery
+Specialties Affected Interventional Pain Management, Spine Surgery, Orthopedic Surgery, Neurosurgery, Outpatient Hospital Facilities

-Key Action Confirm your facility is enrolled in a CMS-approved CED clinical study before billing PILD for any Medicare beneficiary
+Key Action Confirm active CED study enrollment before billing any PILD procedure for Medicare beneficiaries

-CMS Percutaneous Image-Guided Lumbar Decompression Coverage Criteria and Medical Necessity Requirements 2026
+CMS PILD Coverage Criteria and Medical Necessity Requirements 2026

 What Is PILD?

-For medical necessity to be established under this coverage policy, the beneficiary must meet two conditions.
+For PILD billing to meet medical necessity under this coverage policy, two conditions must be true simultaneously.
 First, the patient has LSS that has not responded to conservative therapy.
-Second — and this is the hard stop — the patient must be enrolled in a CMS-approved clinical study.
+Second, the patient is actively enrolled in a CMS-approved clinical study.

 #Covered Indication

-1Does PILD provide a clinically meaningful improvement of function or quality of life in Medicare beneficiaries with LSS compared to other treatments?
+1Does PILD provide a clinically meaningful improvement in function and/or quality of life compared to other LSS treatments?

-2Does PILD provide a clinically meaningful reduction in pain compared to other treatments?
+2Does PILD provide clinically meaningful pain reduction compared to other treatments?

-The study must use a prospective, randomized, controlled design.
-It must use validated and reliable measurement instruments.
-And it must include clinically appropriate comparator treatments — medical or surgical interventions, or a sham-controlled arm for the non-PILD group.
+The study design must be prospective, randomized, and controlled.
+It must use validated measurement instruments and clinically appropriate comparators — including medical or surgical interventions or a sham-controlled arm for the non-PILD group.

-CMS is also looking at the duration of benefit.
-The study protocol must specify a statistical analysis plan and a minimum patient follow-up period to evaluate both beneficiary characteristics and long-term outcomes.
+CMS requires the study protocol to specify a statistical analysis plan and a minimum patient follow-up period.
+The protocol must evaluate how patient characteristics affect health outcomes and how long any benefit lasts.

-Beyond design requirements, the study must meet all of the following:
+Beyond clinical design, the study must meet these criteria:

 #Covered Indication

-1The principal purpose is to test whether PILD improves health outcomes
+1The principal purpose is to test whether PILD improves patient health outcomes

-2The study is well-supported by available scientific and medical information, or it clarifies outcomes of interventions already in common clinical use
+2The study is well-supported by existing scientific and medical information, or it clarifies outcomes of interventions already in common clinical use

 3The study does not duplicate existing research without justification